Sunday, January 12, 2025

 The 2005 tour wrapped up on May 8 at a House of Blues in Orlando, FLA and that marked the end of Westerberg's touring life until the Replacements reboot almost a decade later.

 In September 2006 Westerberg performed 3 songs with Tommy Stinson at the Open Season premiere in Hollywood.
 There were two gigs in 2007, both somewhat unusual.
 In June he participated in a live Fakebook event at the Fitzgerald Theater in St. Paul (then the home of Prairie Home Companion) put on by Minnesota indie radio titan The Current to celebrate his then wife Laurie Lindeen's book Petal Pusher.
 The event was emceed by Westerberg's sister, Mary Lucia, who was a DJ at The Current at the time.
 Lucia interviewed Lindeen, who also did some readings from her book.
 Westerberg performed during the musical segments with a band made up of local luminaries and key figures from Lindeen's past.
-In August he did a private beer company show at First Ave in Minneapolis, hosted by his old pal Warren Zanes and featuring 10 songs that covered Westerberg's entire career, from early Replacements to a preview of 49:00, released a year after this show and still largely unknown to the public to this day despite its masterpiece status.
-This beer gig was Westerberg's last known public performance as a solo artist.
+In August he did a private beer company show at First Ave in Minneapolis to a modest crowd, hosted by his old pal Warren Zanes and featuring 10 songs that covered Westerberg's entire career, from early Replacements to a preview of 49:00, released a year after this show and still largely unknown to the public to this day despite its masterpiece status.

 -------------------------------------------------------------------------------

-One of the primary goals of this article is an attempt to make sense of Westerberg-related releases following Open Season in 2006, up to the final Dry Wood Garage digital release in September 2017, the last time the world has heard from Westerberg in any meaningful fashion. * This period of underground studio work was also devoid of any significant live solo activity, although Westerberg's public profile was, of course, as high as it ever was when the Replacements reunited from 2013-2015.
-This (last?) chapter of Westerberg's profesional life kicked off on a high note with 49:00, one of his greatest creations and possibly his best post-Mats release.
+One of the primary goals of this article is an attempt to make sense of Westerberg-related releases following Open Season in 2006, up to the final Dry Wood Garage digital release in September 2017, the last time the world has heard from Westerberg in any meaningful fashion.* This period of underground studio work was also devoid of any significant live solo activity, although Westerberg's public profile was, of course, as high as it ever was when the Replacements reunited from 2013-2015.

 UPDATE: Westerberg designed the artwork for a limited edition 7-inch single that was released in April 2018 in conjunction with Juliana Hatfield's Juliana Hatfield Sings Olivia Newton John album.

-(any additional info will be updated as needed - last update 3/19/25)
+(any additional info will be updated as needed - last update 7/12/25)

 PAUL WESTERBERG RELEASES 2008-2017